-Although the floor plan is flat, the movie track has also the elevation.
-It can be adjusted for each movie camera individually as described in Changing the Location and Orientation of a Camera in 3D.
+Although the floor plan is flat, the movie track also has the elevation.
+It can be adjusted for each movie camera individually by using the Inspector.

 Creating a Movie Track

 To start creating a movie track, choose the Movie Track tool from the Auxiliaries tool set.
 Click on the floor plan where the movie track should start.
 To add intermediate points on the track (if necessary), make several more clicks.
-You should then double-click where the movie track should end.
+Double-click where the movie track should end.